SiberianComrade2022/terraform-selectel-demo/README.md

 4. Run `terraform apply`.
 It should report successful creation of defined objects.
    > Apply complete!
 Resources: 43 added, 0 changed, 0 destroyed.

-5. Note output of the previous command.
+5. Note output section of the previous command.
 It contains IP addresses and Prometheus URL needed to establish connections to demo infrastructure.
 This output can be viewed again any time by running `terraform output` from root of working directory.

 6. Terminate all cloud instances `terraform destroy`.

-Note: in case of problems occurred during Terraform execution, start it in debug mode like the following command:
+:information_source: In case of problems occurred during Terraform execution, start it in debug mode like the following command:
 ```bash
 TF_LOG=DEBUG OS_DEBUG=1 terraform apply
 ```